We are working to make the community safer and stronger by preparing for wildfire and reducing risk.

 Evacuation Routes and Destination

 • Leave as soon as you feel like you need to.
-You do not need to wait for an official alert to move yourself/your family to safety elsewhere when there is an event occuring.
+You do not need to wait for an official alert to move yourself/your family to safety elsewhere when there is an event occurring.

 Grab List